github/developer.github.com/content/guides/getting-started.md

 In addition to the JSON body, take note of the HTTP status code of `200` and the `ETag` header.
-The ETag is a fingerprint of the response.
+The [ETag][etag] is a fingerprint of the response.
 If we pass that on subsequent calls, we can tell the API to give us the resource again, only if it has changed:

 <pre class="terminal">